Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

 \subsubsection{Hyperparameter Sensitivity Study}

-To test the sensitiveness of RGM to the value of hyperparameters, we conduct the hyperparameter study on Willow Object.
-We use the same setting as Sec.~\ref{sec:willow_1}, where there are 10 inliers and 3 outliers for each image.
-We choose six hyperparameters for evaluation: batch size, $\gamma$, experience replay size, hidden size in GNN, hidden size in Q value network, and regularization function for affinity regularization ($f_{1}(n) = \frac{3\cdot max(n1, n2) - n}{3\cdot max(n1, n2)}$, $f_{2}(n) = \frac{1 + n}{1 + 3\cdot n}$, $f_{3}(n) = \frac{1}{n^{2}}$).
-The results are shown in Fig.~\ref{fig:hp}.
-It shows that RGM is not sensitive to hyperparameters in batch size, hidden size, and regularization function, since there are only small fluctuations in F1 score.
-Here $\gamma$ is the hyperparameter in Eq.~\ref{eq:ddqn} as the rate for considering the current reward and the long-term reward in RL, while setting it too high or too low will lead to a relatively bad performance.
+We conduct the study on Willow Object with the same setting as aforementioned experiments, where there are 10 inliers and 3 outliers in each image.
+We choose six hyperparameters: batch size, $\gamma$, experience replay size, hidden size in GNN, hidden size in Q value network, and set the regularization function for affinity regularization by three function forms.
+The results in Fig.~\ref{fig:hp} show that RGM is not sensitive to hyperparameters in batch size, hidden size, and regularization function, since there are only small fluctuations in F1 score.
+Here $\gamma$ is the hyperparameter in Eq.~\ref{eq:ddqn} as the rate for considering current reward and long-term reward, whose value cannot be too high or too low.
 RGM performs badly when the replay size is too small for experience replay.
-In general, RGM is relatively stable across a range of hyperparameters.